 - 10.3.2.
 Primary Streets: The character of streets in Volcano Heights will vary based on location.
 The Primary Streets and Designations Map [see Exhibit 10.1] illustrates the street network within the Plan area.
 Street alignments as shown coincide with the existing 20-foot access easement on the edge of each parcel wherever possible.
-Section 10.6 starting on page 173 includes cross sections for the typical configuration of each Primary Street type.
-The specifications address vehicular lane width, parkway widths, ROW widths, number of travel lanes, on-street parking, and pedestrian accommodation. - Cross sections for each type of Primary Street depict specific elements and associated dimensions.
-The arrangement of these elements may change to suit local November 5, 2014]
+Section 10.6 starting on page 171 includes cross sections for the typical configuration of each Primary Street type.
+The specifications address vehicular lane width, parkway widths, ROW widths, number of travel lanes, on-street parking, and pedestrian accommodation. - (i) Cross sections for each type of Primary Street depict specific elements and associated dimensions.
+The arrangement of these elements may change to suit local conditions, particularly when a Primary Street is intended for Bus Rapid Transit (BRT).
+The final location of these lanes - whether the BRT will run in the median, the outside, or the inside lanes, or a combination of the above based on adjacent land uses, ROW, etc. - will be determined during the road design process. - (ii) See Table 10.1 for allowable adjustments to the Primary Street standards.
+Adjustments should be considered carefully to ensure that the intended character of each street type is maintained or enhanced.